-We are making solid progress in executing our Board approved 2025 Sustainability Strategy.
-Our focus is on delivering sustainability outcomes and value for our stakeholders across three core sustainability pillars including: improving health and wellbeing, enhancing social outcomes and reducing environmental impact.
-Across our journey, we're creating value not only for members, but also for our people, communities, the environment, and providers and suppliers.
+We are continuing to make solid progress in executing our Board approved 2025 Sustainability Strategy.
+Our focus is on delivering sustainability outcomes and value for our stakeholders through improved health and social outcomes, while reducing our environmental impact.
+Across our journey, we're creating value for our members, people, community and the environment.